fontysrobotics/cross_robot_localization_with_UWB_COLAB/README.md

 This project was created as part of a Mechatronics university course for Fontys University of Applied Sciences with the involvement of the following parties:

 ### Created by
-Nicole Celine;
+* Nicole Celine
-Arjan van der Heijden
+* Arjan van der Heijden
-Mike Luiken
+* Mike Luiken
-Simeon Stoyanov
+* Simeon Stoyanov
-Pascal Dinjens
+* Pascal Dinjens
-Long Nguyen
+* Long Nguyen
-Ryan Muhammad
+* Ryan Muhammad
-Benedek Papp
+* Benedek Papp

 ### Mentorship and Project Ownership
-Pablo Negrete Rubio
+* Pablo Negrete Rubio
-Sjriek Alers
+* Sjriek Alers

 Throughout the project the following sources were used as guidence, inspiration and technical details: